 pkg install python311extracting onto the mdconfig-backed UFS slice — dirty buffers flush at ~3 MiB/s sustained on a 5900HX laptop.
 Not fast, but it runs once. - Warm 2 entries: 15 s wall.
 Two parallel bhyveloads + two FreeBSD boots to sshd.
 Dominated by guest boot, not bhyve.

-- Checkout → SSH-ready: 147 ms wall.
-This is the user-visible
+- Checkout → SSH-ready: 147 ms wall for the current FreeBSD

 bhyvectl —resume→ vCPU runtime advances): 17 ms, measured separately in snapshot-cloning.
 The two numbers measure different things: 17 ms is the VMM latency; 147 ms is the full REST-ish path including SSH handshake and a few poll iterations.